SumitDey2021/azure-quickstart-templates/sap-ilm-store/README.md

 **Command Line:** `az role definition list --name "role-name" --query "[].name" --output tsv`

+### Parameter: Principal ID of the Azure Active Directory Application
+Run the following command to get the Principal ID.
+Replace `name-of-service-principal` with the name of the Azure Active Directory Application that you intend to enable for SAP ILM access to the Microsoft Azure Storage Account.

+**PowerShell:** `(Get-AzADServicePrincipal -DisplayName "name-of-service-principal").Id`

+**Command Line:** `az ad sp list --display-name "name-of-service-principal" --query "[].objectId" --output tsv`

 ### Other Parameters
 While most of the parameters have a default value, please make sure that you provide a new and unique value for the parameters **"Role name for the new Custom Role Definition"** and **"Name of the Storage Account"**.